 Some readings are required of everyone.
 Each module lists additional suggested supplementary readings.
 They are optional.
 They represent a quick snapshot of readings I think are important.
 Some are overview or review articles and merit sustained study.
 Others are important largely because they contain a noteworthy finding.
 Still others are "classics," real game-changers, the heuristic and historical significance of which has been borne out by time.
-The supplementary readings are a good place to go when it's time to investigate further one of the course content areas, and, in the past, students have found them useful when taking the general and clinical comprehensive exams toward the end of their studies at GSAPP.
-(You are probably aware that, at GSAPP, we push you quickly through the program and "the Comps" will be upon you before you know it.
-Be smart, do at least some of the optional readings now so you don't have to cram so much of it into your head the summer before the exams.)
+The supplementary readings are a good place to go when it's time to investigate further one of the course content areas, and, in the past, students have found them useful.